robert-1-0/TF_activity_finder/README.md

-There are three scripts that are called, all other scripts call each other.
+There are three scripts that are called, all other scripts call each other.<br />
-The first pipeline creates all clusters and metacells the second pipeline creates the tranjectory inference the third pipeline calculates all TFs with the tool DiffTF
+The first pipeline creates all clusters and metacells<br />
+the second pipeline creates the tranjectory inference<br />
+the third pipeline calculates all TFs with the tool DiffTF<br />

-1. pipeline
+1. pipeline<br />
    epi_trajectory.py -> metacell_detection.py -> pipe_metacell.sh

    input parameter:<br />